 Chargebacks result from pricing arrangements the Company has with end-user customers establishing contract prices which are lower than the wholesalers' acquisition costs or invoice prices.
 When these customers buy the Company's products from their wholesaler of choice, the wholesaler issues a credit memo (chargeback) to the Company for the difference between the invoice price and the end-user contract price.
-Chargeback reserves are estimated using current wholesaler inventory data beyond the Company's control, and historical data.
-Due to the passage of time from the balance sheet date to the issuance of these financial statements, the Company has considered actual wholesaler returns and reverse chargebacks received in estimating its chargeback reserve.
+Chargeback reserves are estimated using current wholesaler inventory data, and historical data.

 Product returns result from agreements allowing the Company's customers to return unsold inventory that is expired or close to expiration.
-Product return reserves are calculated using the average lag period between sales and product expiry, historical product returns experience, and specific return exposures to estimate the potential obligation for returns of inventory in the distribution channel.
+Product returns reserves are calculated using the average lag period between sales and product expiry, historical product returns experience, and specific return exposures to estimate the potential obligation for returns of inventory in the distribution channel at the end of each period.

-Rebates result from contractual agreements with the Company's customers and are earned based on the Company's direct sales to customers or the Company's customers' sales to third parties.
-Rebate reserves from the Company's direct sales to customers and the Company's customers' sales to third parties are estimated using historical and contractual data.
+Rebates result from contractual agreements with the Company's customers and are earned based on the Company's direct sales to customers or the Company's customers sales to third-parties.
+Rebate reserves from the Company's direct sales to customers and the Company's customer sales to third-parties are estimated using historical and contractual data.